Learning with Selectively Labeled Data from Multiple Decision-makers: Supplement to Numeric Experiments

-In this section, we conduct additional experiments under different degree of missingness $\beta = [1.0, 0.5, 0.25]$ as mentioned previously. \Cref{fig:Boxplot2,fig:Boxplot3} report the testing accuracy of each method in $50$ replications with $\alpha \in \{0.5, 0.7, 0.9 \}$ under the case of $\beta = 0.5$ and $\beta = 0.25$ respectively.
-As the parameter $\beta$ decreases, the size of the labeled dataset becomes smaller, and the performance of our methods and the "selected sample" baseline all degrades.
-In spite of this, both "point learning" and "partial learning" methods dominates the "selected sample" baseline on average.
-Interestingly, the "partial learning" method has better performance than "point learning" with higher average accuracy and lower variance.
+\paragraph{Baseline Methods and Our Proposed Methods} We randomly split our data into training and and testing sets at a $7:3$ ratio.
+Similar to what we discuss in \cref{sub:synthetic-dataset}, on the training set, we apply five types of different methods: $\emph{Selected Sample}$, $\emph{SelectedSample(IPW)}$, $\emph{FullSample}$, $\emph{PointLearning}$ and $\emph{PartialLearning}$.
+The first three methods serve as the benchmark of the last two methods.
+For each type of method, we try multiple classification algorithms including AdaBoost, Gradient Boosting, Logistic Regression, Random Forest, and SVM.
+Our proposed method also need to estimate some unknown weight functions, which we implement by $K=5$ fold cross-fitted Gradient Boosting.
+Again, all hyperparameters are chosen via $5$-fold cross-validation, and we evaluate the classification accuracy of the resulting classifiers on the testing data.

-Finally, we remark that the decision-maker assignment $Z$ plays different roles in different methods.
-Our proposed methods ("point learning" and "partial learning") treatment the decision-maker assignment $Z$ as an instrumental variable to correct for selection bias.
-In contrast, the baseline methods ("selected sample" and "full sample") do not necessarily need $Z$.
+Similarly, we remark that the decision-maker assignment $Z$ plays different roles in different methods.
+Our proposed methods ($\emph{PointLearning}$ and $\emph{PartialLearning}$) treatment the decision-maker assignment $Z$ as an instrumental variable to correct for selection bias.
+In contrast, the baseline methods ($\emph{SelectedSample}$, $\emph{SelectiveSample(IPW)}$ and $\emph{FullSample}$) do not necessarily need $Z$.
 However, for a fair comparison between our proposals and the baselines, we still incorporate $Z$ as a classification feature in the baseline methods, so they also use the information of $Z$.